 Here are specific methods, strategies, and tactics you can employ in order to create success for your digital project.

 A football team performs best when every teammate collaborates to bring forth each player's strength and mitigate weaknesses.
 The same principle goes for any organization—a deviation from any coworker or department can cause you a relative amount of friction and potential loss, to the degree the deviation amounts to.

 Deviations from a set direction and goal must of course be avoided in your project as well.
 A carefully planned and thought-out alignment with corporate strategy and goals is therefore a vital first step in any of your project undertakings.

 Ask yourself some basic questions: What am I trying to accomplish with my project?
-What is my organisation trying to accomplish?
-Map out common traits and rule out elements that are not in line, before continuing with realising the project.
-For instance, if your organisation only sells professional services to a B2B segment, it makes no sense to run a project trying to cut costs with methods tailored for a B2C segment.
+What is my organization trying to accomplish?
+Map out common traits and rule out elements that are not in line, before continuing with realizing the project.
+For instance, if your organization only sells professional services to a B2B segment, it makes no sense to run a project trying to cut costs with methods tailored for a B2C segment.

 Also, it is useful to keep in mind that research by Gartner found that alignment to company strategy and goals is one of the most commonly used metrics to evaluate the success of projects by project management office leaders ("Top Metrics for Evaluation Project Success," Gartner 2009).

 According to Aristotle, the "prime mover" was the primary cause for all the motion in the universe.
 In a similar way, every organization needs a prime mover to inspire other coworkers and to get things done.